 Currently, the MCPS rate in this country is 8.5% of the ‘dealer price’.
 The ‘dealer price’ is the cost per unit the record label sells the CD to the retailer for, not the cost the consumer pays for it at the till.

-– So say Simon Records sells 100 CDs of Pursehouse’s GrimeTime LP to HMV at £5 per unit which generates £500 of revenue
+- Simon Records sells 100 CDs of Pursehouse’s GrimeTime LP to a local record shop at £5 per unit which generates £500 of revenue

 - If there are ten tracks on the LP all running at four minutes each then that is divided between them so each track gets £4.25 each.

 - Say track seven on that album was written by two people, that £4.25 is then split between the two songwriters and their respective -publishers receiving £2.12 (and a half) each.

 - That £2.12 is then split between the publisher and the writer on whatever terms they’ve agreed on (the Sentric service is an 80/20 split, so the songwriter would get £1.70 and Sentric would get 42p for the registration, administration, collection and distribution of the royalties)